azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 The connection string required by the ChatMessageSentimentProcessor is different from the typical Event Hub consumer, because not only does it need Listen permissions, but it also needs Send and Manage permissions on the Service Bus Namespace (because it receives messages, as well as creates Subscriptions).

-1. To get the **eventHubConnectionString**, navigate to the Event Hub namespace in the Azure Portal by selecting **Resource Groups** on the left menu, then selecting the **intelligent-analytics** resource group, and selecting your **Event Hubs Namespace** from the list of resources.
+1. To get the **EventHubConnectionString**, navigate to the Event Hub namespace in the Azure Portal by selecting **Resource Groups** on the left menu, then selecting the **intelligent-analytics** resource group, and selecting your **Event Hubs Namespace** from the list of resources.

     ![In the list of resources, the awhotel-events-namespace Event Hub Namespace is selected.](media/image39.png 'Azure Portal, Resource Groups pane')